SENG Model Parent Groups

 What is SENG?
 Supporting Emotional Needs of the Gifted (SENG) is a nonprofit, International organization that empowers families and communities to guide gifted, talented, and twice-exceptional individuals to reach their goals intellectually, physically, emotionally, socially, and spiritually since 1981.

-Topics of Focus:
+Topics of focus may include:

 Characteristics of Gifted children